mlohnrob/flutter_spotify_mobile_sdk/README.md

 # flutter_spotify_mobile_sdk

-A Flutter plugin made to interact with the Spotify Mobile SDK
+A Flutter plugin that interacts with the Spotify Mobile SDK

 ### Api